Basic Rules

 Every roll gives the player 1d10.
 This represents baseline effort, instinct, and presence in the moment.
 From there, additional dice are gained based on how the character approaches the situation.
 Dice are not added for what a character wants to accomplish, but for how they attempt it.

 Qualities represent training, instincts, or specialized experience.
 When a quality directly applies to the action being taken, it grants additional dice as described by the quality.
-Some qualities may also interact with Resonance, allowing players to accept or shed pressure in exchange for certainty, activations, or advantage.
+Some qualities may also interact with Resonance, allowing players to accept or shed echo in exchange for certainty, activations, or advantage.
 Preparation, positioning, tools, and timing can all affect a roll.
 The Guide may grant additional dice when circumstances strongly favor the character, or remove dice when conditions are actively hostile.
 These adjustments are situational and should reflect the fiction, not fine-tune the odds.

 Outcomes